 To accomplish this, our customers in these industries typically fly their sites once a month.
 Propeller’s PPK workflow makes it easy to survey sites with a drone and gather data with 1/10 in (3 cm) accuracy tolerance.

-With accurate, dependable stockpile volumes at their fingertips, financial recordkeepers are better able to reconcile actual and reported quantities of material when it comes time for an audit.
-Propeller’s new Stockpile Reports simplify the reconciliation process by making it possible to package the data in a more digestible, usable format.
+With accurate, dependable stockpile volumes at their fingertips, financial record keepers are better able to reconcile actual and reported quantities of material when it comes time for an audit.
+Propeller’s new report for stockpiles simplifies the reconciliation process by making it possible to package the data in a more digestible, usable format.

 Going beyond stockpile reporting with unmatched drone surveying accuracy